 If you need something to cheer you up this pregnancy, you can’t go wrong with Tina Fey and Amy Poehler in this laugh out loud comedy.
-Fey plays a successful business woman who hires Poehler to be the surrogate mother to her baby.
-Poehler’s character ends up with no place to live, forcing her to move in with Fey where the couple argue about everything and anything to do with the pregnancy.
+Fey plays a successful businesswoman who hires Poehler to be the surrogate mother to her baby.
+Poehler’s character ends up with no place to live, forcing her to move in with Fey where the couple argues about everything and anything to do with the pregnancy.

 The film follows their journey as they become unlikely friends, supporting each other throughout the pregnancy.
 The film is exactly what you would expect from a Fey-Poehler movie, so make sure you’ve done your pelvic floor exercises in preparation.
 Get Baby Mama on DVD or instant video here.